subgraph/sgos_handbook/05_features_and_advanced_usage_07_virtualmachines.md

 ### Creating a virtual machine with Qemu.

-The following are simple starters guide to using Qemu.
-For more information regarding the operation of Qemu/KVM virtual machine see the official [Qemu manual](http://wiki.qemu.org/Manual).
+The following are simple starter guides to using Qemu.
+For more detailed information regarding the operation of Qemu/KVM virtual machine see the official [Qemu manual](http://wiki.qemu.org/Manual).

 There are also multiple user interfaces that allow interfacing with Qemu/KVM with various degrees of complexity and flexibility such as: